quick-start-tools/ITSM-Controlled-Continuous-Cost-Optimization/README.md

 2) A ServiceNow instance has to be available and ready to take on new change requests.
 If you do not have one, you can get a free [PDI instance](https://developer.servicenow.com/dev.do) from ServiceNow.

+3) The [AWS ITSM connector](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/integrations-servicenow.html) installed on your ServiceNow instance.

-3) An AWS account that has some provisioning EC2, RDS and/or ASG services provisioned an managed through AWS CloudFormation.
+4) An AWS account that has some provisioned EC2, RDS and/or ASG services provisioned and managed through AWS CloudFormation.

+## Other

 For architectural details, best practices, step-by-step instructions, and customization options, see the deployment guide.
 To post feedback, submit feature ideas, or report bugs, use the Issues section of this GitHub repo.